-RMB Japan Fund RMBPX (Class I)
+RMB Japan Fund

+RMBPX (Class I) Investor Class - not available for purchase

 As with all mutual funds, the U.S. Securities and Exchange Commission has not approved or disapproved these shares or determined if this Prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.